trilemma-dev/SecureXPC/README.md

      - For agents and daemons registered with `SMAppService`, `SMJobBless` helper tools, and `SMLoginItemSetEnabled` login items
  - `XPCServer.forMachService(withCriteria:)`
-     - For any type of Mach service including "classic" agents and daemons, see documentation for details
+     - For any type of Mach service including "classic" agents and daemons; see documentation for details
  - `XPCServer.makeAnonymous()`
      - Typically used for testing purposes
  - `XPCServer.makeAnonymous(withClientRequirements:)`
-     - Enables advanced scenarios including apps directly communicating with each other, see documentation for details
+     - Enables advanced scenarios including apps directly communicating with each other; see documentation for details

 ## Client
 In another program retrieve a client, then send a request to a registered route: